 Hostels in Croatia

-Hostels in Croatia are booming in the last years.
-And they look much better than back in 90s when I was crashing into hostels around Europe.
+Hostels in Croatia are booming in the last few years.
+And they look much better than back in the 90s when I was crashing into hostels around Europe.

 Hostels range from dorm-style ones to hip and cool hostels often even more comfortable than many hotels.

 Hostels are a great choice for those on a tight budget, and for those traveling solo who like to meet fellow travelers.

 If you don’t fancy sharing a room and a bathroom with fellow travelers, many hostels, besides dorm-style rooms, offer also private rooms equipped with their own bathroom.

 The high season sees many hostels selling fast, so we advise you to book your stay in advance.
 The same goes for the popular hostels a year around, like Swanky Mint in Zagreb.
 The rule of thumb is the more popular the place is, the sooner it sells.

 Lighthouses in Croatia